By Diane Small

 5. Choose your tools

 There are a few ways to paint.
-You can use a brush, roller, or spray paint.
+You can use a brush, roller, or spray paint or other paint sprayers.
 A roller is best if you are painting mainly a flat surface and want to avoid brush strokes; brushes are best for hard to reach details.
 Spray paints cover most surfaces really well, but tend to be fairly toxic.

 6. Consider details